 Sheraton is a world class luxury hotel chain which has 435 hotels and 88 resorts in 70 countries.
 Sheraton was acquired by Starwood Hotels & Resorts group in 1998 which gives Starwood Preferred Guests (SPG) benefits in 1300+ hotels across 11 brands in 100 countries.
 Built in 1971, the Sheraton Waikiki has 11 room types starting at a city view room and going all the way through to the presidential suite so you are sure to find one to suit.

 Sheraton Waikiki hands down occupies one of the finest locations in Honolulu.
 Situated on Kalakaua Ave, The Sheraton commands an enviable position mere steps away from the golden sands of Waikiki Beach.
 Out the front, direct access to the Royal Hawaiian Centre means you are surrounded with world class shopping and a host of restaurants.
-Make sure you also check out my guide to shopping in Waikiki plus my picks of the local eateries, both of which have been updated in 2016.
+Make sure you also check out my guide to shopping in Waikiki plus my picks of the local eateries, both of which have been recently updated.
 The Hubs and I tend to walk everywhere and it’s about a 20 minute walk to the Ala Moana centre, Hawaii’s premier shopping destination and about 30 minutes to Diamond Head in the other direction.
 If the heat is too much or you are simply not inclined to walk all the trolleys stop just outside the front door and the local bus (actually called The Bus) motors along nearby.
 Taxi’s are plentiful and the hotel staff can organise one for you at a moments notice.
 Exit to the side past the parking garage and you will find yourself on Lewers Street in the heart of Waikiki Beachwalk which is always buzzing.
-I have shared with you before my guilty addiction to ‘catching them all’ in Pokemon Go and the Sheraton Waikiki is surrounded by Pokestops to fill your bag, including three on site.
 The transformed newly-opened International Market Place is a mere 5 minute stroll from the Sheraton Waikiki and is set to change the face of shopping in the area housing Saks Fifth Ave, plus over 100 specialty shops and world class restaurants.
-I am VERY disappointed that I didn’t get to see it open but there is always next time.
-Given you have everything you could possibly need virtually on your doorstep you could be forgiven for never venturing further than a few blocks in either direction from the Sheraton Waikiki.
+There are lots of things to do in in and around beyond shopping and eating including an Atlantis submarine tour, photography tours, visiting Kualoa Ranch, helicoptor tours, and Jet Skiing.

 The Sheraton Waikiki has 1636 rooms across a number of categories including 139 suites.
 We selected an ocean front room and having stayed in a mountain view room previously, I’m glad we chose the upgrade.
 The view from the compact lanai (balcony) across beautiful Waikiki Beach is breath taking.
 There is always something happening, with surfers, stand up paddle boarders, leisure craft, swimmers and mammoth cruise liners all competing for space on the clear aquamarine water.
 You could lose days simply staring at the ever changing vista with a wine glass in hand.